CAPTCHA Solving

 }

-Replace window.onSubmit() with the appropriate JavaScript function that submits the form on your target website.
+Replace window.onSubmit() with the JavaScript function that submits the form on your target site.

 mutation SolveImageCaptcha {